 What we have been through in our past can impact on where we are today and how we respond to situations.
 Stress related to past traumas can be triggered by unrelated events.
 We may term this ‘big T’s’ (past trauma) and others little t’s, (our response to the initial event and the emotional reaction that we may carry forth to our future connections and relationships).
 In the training module we will be exploring how best to work with people from a “Trauma informed approach”.
 We don’t always know what people’s past distressing experiences are, and how they have processed them.
 Having an understanding of how past traumatic experience can affect personal and health care relationships and responses to different settings and health environments can assist us to better support our patients, and, indeed, our colleagues.

-TRACS WA are planning to launch our new 'Trauma Informed Care' module on the morning of Thursday 4th November at FSH.
-We'll be confirming the time and venue very soon.
+TRACS WA are launching our new 'Trauma Informed Care' module on the morning of Friday 3rd December at FSH.
 We hope you can come along to learn about this new program which aims to help clinicians understand how to work effectively with people whose past trauma experience may be triggered by interaction with the health system.
 You'll also have the opportunity to hear from inspirational speaker and founder of Angel Hands, Dr Ann O'Neill (OAM)